-The good news is when these folks show up for a training class, it becomes immediately, if not painfully, obvious they have been getting by on luck for a long time.
+The Winning Formula The good news is when these folks show up for a training class, it becomes immediately, if not painfully, obvious they have been getting by on luck for a long time.
 Unfortunately, too many people feel owning a gun takes care of the personal-protection issue.
 To paraphrase Col. Jeff Cooper, owning a gun doesn't make you any more an armed citizen than owning a guitar makes you a musician.

 It really is not possible to train yourself.
 You can practice on your own, but unless you've had professional instruction you are likely just ingraining bad habits.
 A good training course will teach you what to practice and the best ways to do so.

 Shooters will often leave a course amazed at how much they didn't know when they arrived, and that is a positive thing.
 They are now on their way—they've become a student of the gun.